pvieito/PwnedKit/README.md

 #  PwnedKit

-Swift framework and tool to check paswords against the [Have I Been Pwned](https://haveibeenpwned.com/Passwords) API.
+Swift framework and tool to check passwords against the [Have I Been Pwned](https://haveibeenpwned.com/Passwords) API.

 ## Requirements